Policy last updated

 Further details of the availability of interpreting services are outlined in the Interpreting services guidance chapter.

-This department funding does not cover costs for interpreting and translation services for full fee-paying overseas students.
-These costs must be met by the school.
+This department funding does not cover costs for interpreting and translation services for full fee-paying international students.
+These costs must be paid by the school.

 Offering interpreting and translation services